 Skyr is right up there with volcanoes and Björk as being one of the most Icelandic things I knew about before visiting Iceland.
 Wonderfully thick and creamy, skyr tastes somewhere between tart Greek yogurt, crème fraîche, and soft-serve.
 And Icelanders have been eating it forever; there are even medieval literary records of skyr being eaten in the Sagas as early as the 11th century.
 So, despite its recent boom in the yogurt market, skyr ain't just a new fad.

 And this brings us to an important point: skyr is not yogurt.
 So please don't call it yogurt*, especially around an Icelander.
 That's like comparing ribeye to ground beef (at least to an Icelander).
 That being said, any yogurt fiend—and I include myself in this community—should know about skyr, which has become the new Greek yogurt.
-It's technically a soft cheese made with skim milk that's been fermented with a skyr culture—one similar to a yogurt culture, but, again, different—that's then ultra-filtered, as you'll see in the slideshow, giving it a supremely thick texture.
+It's technically a soft cheese made with skim milk that's been fermented with a skyr culture—one similar to a yogurt culture, but, again, different—that's then ultra-filtered, giving it a supremely thick texture.

 *Also, don't call an Icelandic horse a pony, despite its smaller size!